ryman1/keeweb-wiki/Engineering.md

-Technical things that would be nice to implement:
+Technical things that would be nice to improve:

 - app-model is not a model and must be splitted
 - app-view is too big and has non-view responsibilities